-The Council of Governors is made up of people of all ages and backgrounds who all share one thing in common – the continued development of The Dudley Group.
+The Council of Governors is made up of people of all ages and backgrounds who all share one thing in common – the continued development of The Dudley Group NHS Foundation Trust.

-The Council represents the interests of the Trust’s many members and the partner organisations with whom we work locally, for example local councils and Primary Care Trusts.
+The council represents the interests of the Trust’s many members and the partner organisations with whom we work locally, for example local councils and commissioners.

-The Council also helps the Trust carry out its duties in ways that meet with NHS values and the terms agreed with the Independent Regulator for NHS Foundation Trusts (Monitor) whose role it is to oversee Foundation Trusts.
+The council also helps the Trust carry out its duties in ways that meet with NHS values and the terms agreed with the regulator for NHS Foundation Trusts, NHS England (formerly Monitor) whose role it is to oversee foundation trusts.

 - Appointed by our local partner organisations – 4